lextoumbourou/notes/notes/permanent/adaptive-layer-normalization.md

 status: draft
 ---

-A layer normalisation technique from [Understanding and Improving Layer Normalization](https://arxiv.org/abs/1911.07013).
+A layer normalisation technique from [Understanding and Improving Layer Normalization]